 Externally, NFOIC promotes its open government services and programs including:

-- the Knight FOI Fund to provide fees for FOI litigation; identifying and promoting best practices and the development of professional standards around FOI administration in state and local public institutions; and, data research and collection that supports evidence-based policy making in place of ideological-based decision making.
+- The Knight FOI Litigation Fund to provide fees for FOI litigation; identifying and promoting best practices and the development of professional standards around FOI administration in state and local public institutions; and, data research and collection that supports evidence-based policy making in place of ideological-based decision making.

 - "Heroes of the 50 States" - the State Open Government Hall of Fame to recognize long-term contributions of individuals to open government in their respective states.

 - The annual FOI Summit features the exchange of ideas, experiences and discussions about the latest issues and trends around freedom of information laws, policies and practices at the state and local levels across the U.S.

 - The national FOI-L Listserv An NFOIC asset for 25 years, the national FOI-L listserv relocated to the University of Florida College of Journalism and Communication and the National Freedom of Information Coalition (NFOIC) in 2019 after being hosted at the University of Syracuse.
 The FOI-L listserv is a national discussion board to facilitate conversations and provide an large audience to view and discuss posts covering all government levels of FOI, open government, and First Amendment rights.

 - The NFOIC State Challenge grant is a new grant program available to eligible, Active state coalition members.
 The grants require a 1-to-1 financial match by the grantee and can be used for projects that further public access to records, meetings and officials, and also for sustainable purposes that supports the grantee's mission, goal or objectives; and, for new state coalition start-ups.